sittingpretty/antivpn/README.md

 # antivpn
-This is a super-basic anti-vpn app in javascript.
+This is a super-basic anti-vpn app in js.
 May add or change in the future.